ghi-electronics/Docs/brainpad/courses/programming/csharp/intro.md

 BrainPad.Wait.Seconds(1);
 BrainPad.Buzzer.StopBuzzing();
 ```
-First you’ll hear the Buzzer make a very high sound, then a very low sound.
+First you'll hear the Buzzer make a very high sound, then a very low sound.
 This is what changing the frequency does to the Buzzer.

 Try changing the frequency to different values and see what kind of sounds the Buzzer makes.